Bangladesh Launches Measles Vaccination Drive After Outbreak Kills 98

 Key Takeaways

-Bangladesh has launched an emergency vaccination campaign targeting over a million children aged six months to five years after a suspected measles outbreak killed more than 100 people, mostly children, in recent weeks.
+Bangladesh has launched an emergency measles vaccination campaign targeting over one million children aged six months to five years following a suspected outbreak that killed at least 98 people, mostly children.
+The initiative began in high-risk areas and will expand nationwide by May 3.

-• Emergency vaccination campaign targets over 1.2 million children across 30 sub-districts
+• Emergency vaccination campaign targets more than one million children

-• Vaccination drive prioritizes areas with high infection rates, including Dhaka and Cox's Bazar refugee camps
+• Campaign focuses on high-risk areas including Dhaka and Cox's Bazar

-Bangladesh has launched an emergency measles vaccination campaign targeting more than a million children aged six months to five years after a suspected outbreak killed over 100 people, mostly children, in recent weeks.
-Health ministry data shows there have been at least 98 confirmed deaths and more than 7,500 suspected infections nationwide, according to reports from BBC News.
+Bangladesh has launched an emergency measles vaccination campaign targeting more than a million children aged six months to five years after a suspected outbreak killed at least 98 people, mostly children, in recent weeks.
+Health ministry data shows there have been over 7,500 suspected infections nationwide, according to reports from BBC News and UPI.

 The campaign began on Sunday in 30 high-risk sub-districts across the country.
 The initiative prioritizes children who missed routine immunizations and are most vulnerable to severe illness and complications.
 According to Reuters, hospitals in several high-burden regions are already overcrowded and operating with limited capacity.